Table of Contents

 To identify severe dental fluorosis, dentists and dental professionals examine the teeth for specific signs.

-These signs include deeply stained or discoloured enamel, rough or pitted surfaces, and sometimes even enamel loss, leading to tooth sensitivity and an increased risk of cavities.
+These signs include deeply stained or discoloured enamel, rough or pitted surfaces, and sometimes even enamel loss, which can lead to tooth sensitivity and an increased risk of cavities.

 In severe cases, the teeth may have a mottled or blotchy appearance, making them visually distinct from healthy teeth.